 Midwest Industries Pistol Brace Compatible Beam

-First, I need to point out that this $149.95 accessory is designed to be used with a Gear Head Works Tailhook Pistol Brace.
+First, I need to point out that the MWI beam brace is a $149.95 accessory designed to be used with a Gear Head Works Tailhook Pistol Brace.
 It could be used with other butt plate attachments on rifles or SBRs as well.
 But for pistols, the Tailhook is the way to go.
 It’s a skeletonized aluminum beam that’s hardcoat anodized.
 At one end is a mag phosphate-finished 4140 steel hinge.
 The full-length locking lug and large surface engagement area speak to its long-term durability.
 Midwest Industries even found a place on the underside for a QD sling socket, coupled with one on either side as well.

-With a little effort, it can be switched from right to left side folding.
+With a little effort, the MWI beam brace can be switched from right to left side folding.
 Either way, it adds 7 inches in overall length when open, and only 3/4 of an inch when folded.
 That durability does come at a small price, in the form of an extra 13 ounces.
 But on the tail of a pistol that’s already over five pounds, it’s not so noticeable, and probably helps with balance.
 As expected from Midwest Industries, it’s 100% made in America.

 Just like every other firearms upgrade or maintenance project, this one starts with verifying that the firearm is unloaded.
 In my case, I also had to remove the existing brace.
 Can’t say that I was sorry to see it go either.
 It was sturdy, but because it only folded to the right, I had to mount my charging handle and magazine release on the left.
 This worked, but wasn’t my ideal.
 Enough about the past though.
 To mount the Midwest Industries Pistol Brace Compatible Beam, align it on the rear Picatinny rail, and tighten the screw with the included wrench.
 That’s it.
 Oh, slide the Tailhook on and snug it down after verifying alignment.